sapuri/porn-thumbnail-api/README.md

 # porn-thumbnail-api
-API for getting porn thumbnails
+API for getting porn thumbnails from a video url